Grosvenor House Hotel

-JW Marriott Grosvenor House London, originally named the Grosvenor House Hotel, is a luxury hotel that opened in 1929 in the Mayfair area of London, England.
+JW Marriott Grosvenor House London, formerly the Grosvenor House Hotel, is a luxury hotel that opened in 1929 in the Mayfair area of London, England.
+Facing Hyde Park, the hotel was built on the site of the former 19th century aristocratic Grosvenor House residence.
 The hotel is managed by JW Marriott Hotels, which is a brand of Marriott International, and it is owned by Katara Hospitality.

 History

 The Grosvenor House Hotel was built in the 1920s and opened in 1929 on the site of Grosvenor House, the former London residence of the Dukes of Westminster, whose family name is Grosvenor.
 The hotel owed its existence to Arthur Octavius Edwards, who conceived and built it, then presided over it as chairman for 10 years.

 A.H.
 Jones had worked for Edwards in Doncaster.
 In January 1929, six months after the completion of the first block of apartments, and six months before completion of the hotel, Edwards brought Jones to Grosvenor House as accountant.
 In 1936, at the age of 29, Jones became general manager of Grosvenor House.
 Apart from the war years, when he served with the Royal Artillery and later in the NAAFI, Jones held this position until he retired in 1965.

 The hotel gained widespread publicity in 1934 when Edwards named his de Havilland DH.88 Comet racer after it and won the MacRobertson England-Australia Air Race.
 The restored plane still flies in its original livery with the Shuttleworth Collection.

 Grosvenor House managed to have a 'good' World War II.
 Ten thousand sandbags and five miles of blackout material protected the building, and its entertaining space was used in the war effort.
 The Great Room initially became home to the Officers' Sunday Club and then, in 1943, to the US officers' mess.
 Generals Dwight D. Eisenhower and George S. Patton were regular visitors.